Venus In Sagittarius Means It's Time To Fall In Love — With Yourself

 Although there are plenty of suitors out there, now might not be the best time for those who are single to settle down.
 "Serious-minded lovers may find this hard to deal with along with those who a looking for a stable commitment," says Leslie Hale, psychic astrologer at Keen.com.
 "Emotional drama, possessiveness and heavy emotions do not go over very well with Venus in this sign."
 Instead of using Sag's energy to plan romantic dates or other romantic outings, use it to go out and let loose with your friends.
 You never know who you might meet!

 Sagittarius's carefree energy could have you babbling more than usual, though, so think before you speak.
-"We can accidentally put our foot in our mouths and say inappropriate or hurtful words by accident," Lisa Stardust, the author of Saturn Return Survival Guiide and The Astrology Dec, says of this transit.
+"We can accidentally put our foot in our mouths and say inappropriate or hurtful words by accident," Lisa Stardust, the author of Saturn Return Survival Guiide and The Astrology Deck, says of this transit.
 This will become even more true when Venus and Neptune form a square on October 26, making "communication extra confusing and nonsensical," according to Stardust.
 "The truth may be hard to find, which will heighten our paranoias and anxieties."

 Overall, we're in for an adventurous month.
 Use this time wisely by letting yourself be more carefree and easygoing — it's been a tough year, so it's the least you can do for yourself.
 We'll leave you with one last piece of advice: "Use this Venus in Sag transit to get curious about what makes you feel enthusiastic about life and time with yourself," Murphy says.
 "Falling in love with yourself is the greatest adventure of all."